Research

 Coparenting, Parental Gatekeeping and Family Well-Being

-Dyadic Family Relationships and Romantic Attachment
+Dyadic Family Relationships and Attachment